This scroll has no ending.

-For the grown, the curious, the wounded and the wild - this scroll doesn’t hold back.- Parental guidance advised -
+For the grown, the curious, the wounded and the wild - No Filters.
+No promises. just the truth as it came to me.!
+Parental guidance advised !

 It just started - old noise, rambling memories,